wade98/kompro/README.md

 ## Stack

 This is an example project to test Next 13's new functionalities and compatibility issues.
-The project is using, front to back:
+The project uses, front to back:

 TailwindCSS
+MaterialUI
 React
 Next13
 Prisma